The most adaptable species will survive

 Written by Ned Taleb

-Serial Entrepreneur (Nexius, B.Yond…).
+Serial Entrepreneur (Reailize, B-Yond, Yuvo, Audela).
 E&Y entrepreneur of the year.
 Angel Investor.
 Guitarist.
 Opera singer. #nedtaleb #entrepreneur #founder

 No responses yet